abbasarezoo/site/_posts/2016-07-03-four-tips-for-students-young-designers.md

 - Follow and interact with industry experts on Twitter
 - Leave constructive comments on articles and blog posts
 - Don’t be insulting - content you add to websites can be indexed on Google
-- Document your learning and working experiences by writing your own blog
-- Being able to write and talk confidently about your work will set you apart from the rest

 ## 3. Brand yourself